What are Book Towns?

 Sedbergh Book Shelter

-Finally there is the new Book Shelter, a redundant bus shelter where you can take a book for free, as long as you replace it with another one.
+Finally there is the Book Shelter, a redundant bus shelter where you can take a book for free, as long as you replace it with another one.

 And when your bibliophilic passion is spent – or you just need a little breather – remember that Sedbergh is also a rather nice little town, with cakes and ale and stunning views.
 Round off your day with one of the gentle ambles described on our Things to do around Sedbergh page.